remkohdev/guestbook101/Lab0/README.md

 2. Create the Guestbook API template,

-	* Create the Loopback 3 project for the Guestbook API,
+	* Create the Loopback 3 project for the Guestbook API as an `api-server`,

 		```console
 		$ lb guestbook-api